We’ve had a zillion questions from readers (and from a couple of national newspapers) about how camping will work alongside Covid.

 YES!
 But..it would be wrong to behave as if things were back to normal.

-In Wales, and on some sites in England and Scotland, sites are not taking tents.
+Some sites, for example, are not taking tents.
 Only campers with their own facilities are allowed.

 If we’re extra careful now, things may return to normal and stay that way!
 Although campsites CAN legally open, read on for what that might mean in practice.